-The KYCO Office of Student Affairs provides advising services and assigns faculty advisors to all optometry students.
-The Office of Student Affairs staff and faculty advisors work with students to facilitate their success in optometry school.
-Students may elect to choose and/or switch advisors.
+The KYCO Office of Student Affairs provides advising services.
+The Office of Student Affairs staff and faculty work with students to facilitate their success in optometry school.
+Students who are struggling in their courses are required to meet with student affairs and course directors.
 Resources including time management, planning, and tutoring, study skills assessments, and individual advising sessions are available to help students in their academic success.